 Ready for a surprise?

-|Rhubard leaves are inedible as they contain toxic anthraqionones|
+Rhubarb leaves are inedible as they contain toxic anthraquinones

-|Raw cashew nuts contain urushiol, which is a toxin.
+Raw cashew nuts contain urushiol, which is a toxin.
 They must be cooked before eating.

 How safe is my food?

 With the information gained in the described residue studies and official consumption data (government gathered data on what people eat in a country or region), scientists calculate the theoretically possible highest intake of residues with their daily diet for different population groups (e.g. adults, toddlers, elderly...) and different regional habits.

 In another bundle of studies, the susceptibility of animals is investigated to determine which amounts of a plant protection product or its degradation products can be tolerated without negative impact to different species.
 The amounts determined to be safe are divided by certain safety factors (typically 100) and then established as official safety limits.
 This means the dose allowed to be consumed is 100 times less than the dose that caused no observable harmful effects (NOAEL) in animal tests.